  If the user adjusts the volume during a partial Audio Volume Attenuation or Audio Volume Restoration event, the Audio Volume Attenuation or Audio Volume Restoration shall be cancelled and the volume level shall follow the user adjustment, except as noted above for a full mute attenuation.

  The AHU/DSP shall meet the Audio Volume Restoration requirements when transitioning to a new attenuation level.

-The Audio Volume Attenuation levels defined below shall be maintained in a calibration file.

 Table 8.4.14